LeaDer-E/Facebook-Group-Post-Sharing-Automation/README.md

 5. Press Enter to continue once the post is open.
 6. The script will start sharing the post to the selected groups one by one.
 7. A success message will be displayed after each group, and a final message will confirm the process is complete.

 ---

+## Notes
+* Important: If the number of groups you intend to use this script for is less than 10, it is recommended to post manually.
+There is no need to use the script in such cases.

+---